ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-tools-II.md

 1. Choose one
 1. Stick with it

-We chose [black](https://pypi.org/project/black/) because it has very few options with which to fiddle.
+We chose [ruff](https://astral.sh/ruff) because it is modern, comprehensive and runs very quickly.
+The ruff package is a collection of tools for ensuring code quality in Python, including a code formatter and linter.
+We discuss its formatter here, but will discuss the linter later as well.

+A simpler alternative formatter is [black](https://pypi.org/project/black/), which has fewer options to fiddle with.

 > ## Formatters in other languages
 > - **R**: [styler](https://styler.r-lib.org/), with [RStudio integration](https://styler.r-lib.org/reference/styler_addins.html).